AI eCommerce Personalization with Zero-Party Data

 For eCommerce marketers and product teams, the real challenge is less about “doing AI” and more about feeding AI with reliable inputs.
 When signals are weak, personalization turns into guesswork, and the experience starts to feel generic.
 Strong personalization needs direct inputs that map to real decisions: preferences, needs, timing, and product intent.

 That’s why zero-party data matters for AI personalization.
 Zero-party data is information a user intentionally shares.
-In Storyly’s context, it comes from interactions with Stories, Banners, quizzes, and polls.
-Instead of reconstructing intent from indirect behavior, you capture it in the moment, with consent, inside the journey you control.
+In Storyly’s context, it comes from interactions with stories, banners, quizzes, and polls.
+Instead of reconstructing intent from indirect behavior, you capture it directly, with consent, inside the journey you control.
 (If you want the broader context and examples beyond Stories, this complete guide to online shopping personalization is a helpful companion.)

 The payoff is a stronger foundation for personalization that doesn’t depend on third-party tracking.
 You get clearer intent signals, and you can use them to tailor product discovery and conversion paths.
-Storyly’s approach connects interactive content with measurable intent signals, the kind of input AI can actually use to decide what to show next.
+Storyly’s approach connects interactive content with measurable intent signals, the kind of input AI models can use to recommend what to show next.

 Zero-party data becomes fuel for AI personalization when it’s collected in a way that feels natural to shopping.
 Storyly’s interactive formats are built for that: Stories, Banners, quizzes, and polls that shoppers can tap through quickly.
 The interaction is the data.
 Each choice is an explicit signal of what the user wants, not an assumption.

 Because these interactions happen in your owned channels, you can ask questions tied directly to merchandising and conversion.
 That’s a big shift from passive tracking, where you often end up with fuzzy segments.
-With interactive formats, you capture preference and intent at the point of discovery, then use it to shape what the user sees next.
+With interactive formats, you capture preference and intent at the point of discovery, then use it to inform personalized content, recommendations, and discovery paths.
 (For more ideas on what to build in the Story format, see 5 video Story ideas for retail apps and websites.)

 A practical way to think about it:

 Concrete example 1: a skincare retailer runs a short “Find your routine” quiz in stories.
-The quiz asks about skin type and top concern (for example, dryness vs. acne).
-The user’s answers become zero-party data that can immediately steer the next story cards, banner content, or product set shown in the session.
+The quiz asks about skin type and top concern.
+The user’s answers become zero-party data that can inform personalized content, curated product sets, and recommendation logic.

-Concrete example 2: a fashion app runs a poll in a story that asks what the shopper is shopping for today (workwear, weekend, occasion).
-The poll response becomes an intent tag.
-Instead of sending everyone down the same category path, you personalize the next set of product discovery content based on that declared mission.
+Concrete example 2: a fashion app runs a poll in a story that asks what the shopper is shopping for today.
+The poll response becomes an intent signal that can be used to prioritize relevant discovery experiences and tailored product collections.

 Turn interaction signals into next-best experiences in real time

 That’s the difference between static content and interactive personalization.
 A static homepage banner stays the same until someone manually updates it.
-An interactive story sequence can branch based on what the user does.
-That branching is where AI personalization becomes real: you’re not collecting data for later, you’re shaping the journey in-session.
+Interactive content, on the other hand, generates high-intent signals that can inform AI-powered recommendations and content prioritization.
 (If you’re weighing formats, this breakdown of interactive content vs. static content makes the trade-offs clear.)

 High-signal events to use (and what they mean)